Kadavulai Kanden: Soundtrack

-Music was composed by K. V. Mahadevan while the lyrics were penned by Kannadasan.
-The song "Poi Sonnare, Poi Sonnare" was released only on 78 RPM record.
+The music was composed by K. V. Mahadevan, and the lyrics were penned by Kannadasan.The song "Poi Sonnare, Poi Sonnare" was released only on a 78 RPM record.
 The song, "Konjam Sindhikkanum" is loosely based on the Russian song, "Dark Eyes".

 Reception

 Kanthan of Kalki called the story odd, but appreciated the dialogues.
 He said the film could be watched once for Chandrababu's comedy.